Descanonge/tomate/doc/source/tutorial.rst

 the common part of the data will be available for loading.

 During the scanning of the file, information is logged at the 'debug' level.
-More information on logging: :doc:`log`
+More information on logging: :doc:`log`.

 Loading data